What's in Your Freezer? Safe Handling Practices

 There are different spoilage bacteria and each reproduces at specific temperatures.
 Some can grow at the low temperatures in a refrigerator or freezer.
 Others grow well at room temperature and in the "Danger Zone" — temperatures between 40 and 140°F. Bacteria will grow anywhere they have access to nutrients and water.
 Under the correct conditions, spoilage bacteria reproduce rapidly.
 In some cases they can double their numbers in as little as 20 minutes.²

 Pathogenic bacteria can cause illness in humans and possibly in pets that are already ill.
-They grow rapidly in the Danger Zone and do not generally affect the taste, smell or appearance of food.
+They grow rapidly in the Danger Zone and do not generally affect the taste, smell or appearance.
 Food that is left too long at unsafe temperatures can be dangerous to eat but smell and look just fine.
 E. coli O157:H7, campylobacter, listeria and salmonella are examples of pathogenic bacteria.
-These bacteria are sometimes already present in the food when purchased or are introduced through cross-contamination.³
+These bacteria are sometimes already present when purchased or are introduced through cross-contamination.³

 Freshness and quality at the time of freezing affect the condition of frozen foods.
 If frozen at peak quality, foods taste better than foods frozen near the end of their useful life.
 So, freeze items you won't use quickly sooner rather than later.
 Store all foods at 0°F or lower to retain vitamin content, color, flavor and texture.